Darrel Aschbacher: Early life and education

-Aschbacher was born on June 2, 1935, in Prineville, Oregon.
+Darrel Godsil Aschbacher was born on June 2, 1935, in Prineville, Oregon.
 He attended Crook County High School near there, and was a member of their 1952 state championship football team.

-He first played college football for Boise Junior College (now Boise State University), being named all-conference.
+Aschbacher first played college football for Boise Junior College (now Boise State University), being named all-conference.
 His coach called him "The kind of a guy that would consider playing in the Rose Bowl the highlight of his life ... he really likes to play.
 He is one of the most enthusiastic players it has even been my privilege to handle."
-Aschbacher transferred to University of Oregon in 1957, earning a varsity letter in his first year with the team.
+Aschbacher transferred to the University of Oregon in 1957, earning a varsity letter in his first year with the team.

 As a senior, he helped the team reach the 1958 Rose Bowl, losing to the Ohio State Buckeyes by three points.

 Professional career

-Aschbacher went unselected in the 1959 NFL Draft, being overlooked by every team.
+Aschbacher went unselected in the 1959 NFL draft, being overlooked by every team.
 Philadelphia Eagles Hall of Fame quarterback Norm Van Brocklin persuaded the team to give him a tryout, and he made the final roster.
 Though a team spokesperson said he would be used as a defensive end, he ended up playing the guard position.
 Overall, in the 1959 season, he appeared in eleven games, starting four while splitting time with Gerry Huth.
 He wore number 50 with Philadelphia.
 He re-signed with them in July, but was released early in the 1960 season, missing the team's national championship.